Zywave/booster/src/_areas/blog/posts/2021-12-09-introducing-the-table-web-component.md

 ---
 After a few years of retreating into the darkness out of fear at the slightest whisper of the word "table," we finally mustered the courage to summon the legendary beast `<zui-table>`.

-We punted on building our own Table component for so long because there are a lot of features we needed to support.
-From years of implementing hundreds of native HTML and third-party tables in our Zywave applications, we identified several required functionalities for the Table component to cover most of our bases.
+We punted on building our own Table component for so long because there are a lot of requirements.
+From years of implementing hundreds of native HTML and third-party tables in our Zywave applications, we identified several functionalities that are musts:
+- **Searching:** refine data in a table to match certain keywords
+- **Filtering:** narrow results based on criteria(s)
+- **Sorting:** sort a column in ascending or descending order
+- **Editable table cells:** allow values within cells to be modified
+- **Bulk actions:** apply mass changes to all or a difinite selection of table rows
+- **Loading view:** visual indication that table and/or table data are loading
+- **No results view:** communicate to users when the table has no data or their search/filter yields no results

 In order to get `<zui-table>` into the hands of consumers faster, we are releasing it in stages.
 The first stage introduces Table to our design system with basic features and styles.